SpencerCDixon/SpenceBoy/Docs/clion-tips.md

 * `control + D` - re-run the last target in debugger mode for breakpoints
 * `command + shift + Up|Down` - move code block around
 * `shift + f6` - refactor variable to a new name

+## Hide Search Results

+You can right click -> 'Mark Directory As' -> 'Excluded' to remove directories from the search results.